What is Human Health and Disease?

 In the third and fourth years, a combination of modules which cover the nature, classification, diagnosis, prevention and treatment of disease are taken.
 Disease is considered from the basic molecular level through to its context in society in terms of research and public health priorities and correlates.
 Delivery of clinically focused material by specialist clinicians is included.

-Project topics are varied and include, to name but a few, cancer biology, neuroscience, tissue engineering, gastrointestinal disorders, autoimmune disease, epidemiology and public health research.
+Project topics are varied and have included a focus on cancer biology, neuroscience, tissue engineering, gastrointestinal disorders, autoimmune disease, epidemiology and public health research.

 Click here for further information on modules/subject.

-In this video, Dr. Eric Downer, Assistant Professor and Director of the BSc in Human Health & Disease, will give an overview of the BSc in Human Health & Disease programme at Trinity College Dublin.
+In this video, Dr. Eric Downer, Assistant Professor and Director of the B.Sc. in Human Health & Disease, will give an overview of the programme at Trinity College Dublin.

 Number of Places35 Places

-HL Grade 5 in one of physics, chemistry
+HL Grade 5 in one of Physics or Chemistry

 Click here for a full list of undergraduate fees.